me3zaAKAgoat/cub3d/README.md

 - should I use mlx key hook or mlx loop hook
   - which one is more costly and what does each one do best
 - for all the increment calculations what if the values are PI/2 or 0 what happens to tan then
+- should we rectangle our map
+- if we dont rectangle the map should we take teh max width/height or the min and why